theburhanahmed/NumeroBuddy/docs/DIGITALOCEAN_APP_PLATFORM.md

 ## Creating the App

+**Quick Start**: If you see "No components detected" error, this is normal!
+Your `package.json` and `requirements.txt` are in subdirectories.
+Use one of the methods below to proceed.

 ### Option A: Using the App Spec File (Recommended)

+**Important**: When DigitalOcean tries to auto-detect components, it looks for `package.json` or `requirements.txt` in the root directory.
+Since these are in subdirectories, you'll need to bypass auto-detection.

 1. **Navigate to App Platform**:
    - Go to https://cloud.digitalocean.com/apps